DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - 🎄**Proprietary data**: any data that helps an organization maintain a competitive edge
   - Organizations classify data using labels
   - 🔴**Governmental data classification**The impact to national security is more typically associated with government classification schemes. government classification labels include:  🟡TSCSU
-      - ❄️**Top Secret**: if disclosed, could cause massive damage to national security, such as the disclosure of spy satellite information
+      - ❄️**Top Secret**: if disclosed, could cause massive damage to national security, such as the disclosure of spy satellite information.
+It is the highest level of classification used by the government.
       - ❄️**Secret**: if disclosed, can adversely affect national security
       - ❄️**Confidential**: Confidential data is usually data that is exempt from disclosure under laws such as the Freedom of Information Act but is not classified as national security data.
       - ❄️**Sensitive but Unclassified (SBU)**: SBU data is data that is not considered vital to national security, but its disclosure would do some harm.
 Many agencies classify data they collect from citizens as SBU.
 In Canada, the SBU classification is referred to as protected (A, B, C).